Infrastructure In Argentina

 Buenos Aires also has an efficient bus system that runs 24/7.
 The buses are called colectivos, and, no matter where you are or where you want to go, you can find at least a couple bus lines that will take you there.
 There is an online map system that specifies subway, bus, and even bike routes throughout the city.

-Argentina is served by a large number of regional and international airports.
+Argentina is served by over one thousand regional and international airports, however less than 150 of them have paved runways.
 In Buenos Aires, Ezeiza Ministro Pistarini International Airport (EZE) sees more than 8.5 million passengers per year.